Rayc940/ece5160-fast-robot/lab1/lab.md

 ##### BLE Communication

 Communication between the computer and the Artemis board is implemented using GATT characteristics.
-Different characteristics are used for different data types, such as integers, floats, and strings.
+Different characteristics are used for different data types.
 Commands are sent from the computer to the Artemis as strings.

 On the computer side, commands are sent using this function: